appscode/blog/kubedb.v2021.11.18/index.md

   - kubedb
 ---

 We are pleased to announce the release of KubeDB `v2021.11.18`.
 This post lists all the major changes done in this release since `v2021.09.30`.
-The headline features of this release are `OpenSearch` support, Innodb Cluster support for MySQL, Support for PostgreSQL version 14.1, etc.
+The headline features of this release are `OpenSearch` support, `Innodb Cluster` support for MySQL, Support for PostgreSQL version `14.1`, etc.

 ## ElasticSearch